nosas/blog/toonvision/multiclassification/article.md

 Previously, we split the entire dataset into 60%/20%/20% train/validate/test sets.
 This resulted in unbalanced suit samples in each set.
-For instance, the Bossbot suit samples would contain a disproportionate number of sample from Flunkies relative to other Bossbots.
+For instance, the Bossbot suit samples would contain a disproportionate number of samples from Flunkies relative to other Bossbots.

-To maintain balanced datasets for each Cog suit, we split each individual Cog entity using the 60/20/20 split.
+To maintain balanced datasets for each Cog suit, we split each Cog entity using the 60/20/20 split.
 This ensures a representative sample of each Cog entity.

 ---